Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Numerical Results

-More details on the control variables $\AO_n$ and $\AI_n$ are displaxed in Figure \ref{BDP Control}, where the dependence on time and TES temperature is shown.
-At each time step $t_n = n \Delta t$ the control is calculated for the corresponding TES temperature level (left axis) and the values of the seasonalities $\mu_W(t_n)$ and $\mu_S(t_n)$ at this time step.
-Note that both controls can be shown at the same time due to the complementary condition.
-Red and blue colors correspond to the outlet temperature of the HTHX and the HTHX inlet temperature respectively.
-White areas represent the idle mode of the system, that means no charging or discharging is applied while keeping the SG heat inlet temperature $\TSGin$ constant.
-The seasonality functions $\mu_W^{}$ (dashed green line) and $\mu_S^{}$ (dotted red line) are also included with their related scales on the right side of the plot.
-It can be seen that the control obtained by backward dynamic programming captures the functional structure of these seasonalities.
-This means when ever the prices are low ($\mu_S^{}$ takes a local minimum) and or wind speed is high ($\mu_W^{}$ takes a local maximum), charging is the preferred action.
-Visa versa discharging is performed when prices are high and wind speeds are low.
-If the storage temperature is higher than the penalty temperature (dashed gray line) and prices are at the local minimum of $\mu_S^{}$ it is optimal to wait.
-However a neighborhood close to the global minima of $\mu_S^{}$, the TES gets charged.
-In contrast whenever a maximum is reached the system operates in discharging mode, trying to compensate high electricity prices.
-Furthermore it can be seen that the value of the electricity price has much more impact on the control, then the wind speed and the resulting wind energy.
+It can be seen that the control obtained by BDP captures the functional structure of the seasonalities.
+This means that when prices are globally low ($\mu_S^{}$ takes a global minimum), for example at the hours 25, 50 or 75, charging is the preferred action.
+Conversely, discharging is performed when prices are high and wind speeds are low, see hours 20 or 45.
+For At hours 15, 35 or 60, we can observe that when prices and wind speeds are locally high, the optimal action is to wait and operate in idle mode.
+Another situation where waiting is optimal, appears when the storage temperature is higher than the penalty temperature $r_\text{crit}$ (dashed gray line) and prices are at the global minimum of $\mu_S^{}$, see e.g. hour 45 to 55.
+However, when a maximum price is reached, the P2H system operates in discharge mode to compensate for the high electricity prices.
+Furthermore, when observing the seasonal patterns, it can be seen that the controls for charging, discharging and idle mode are usually centered around the local and global extrema of $\mu_S$.
+In particular, the electricity price appears to have a greater influence on the control than the wind speed (wind energy), as it has a major impact on the operational costs of the P2H system.